Everest Base Camp Trek with Helicopter Return | Cost & Itinerary

 4940

-If flights go via Ramechhap, we provide a heli transfer from Lukla to Ramechhap for an additional $500 per person.
-Heli flights are usually in the morning, but may be delayed due to weather.
-We recommend keeping one extra night in Kathmandu for flexibility.
+Helicopter departures usually take place in the morning, but may be delayed due to weather.
+It is recommended to keep one extra night in Kathmandu for flexibility.

 Food